 Conclusions

 Overview.
 In this chapter, we have discussed the law on freeze-outs in the United States, and especially in Delaware.
-We discussed the two main remedies against freeze-outs: the appraisal remedy, which we discovered to be insufficient to protect minority shareholders, and a suit for breach of the fiduciary duties of directors and shareholders.
+We discussed the two main protections against freeze-outs: the appraisal remedy, which we discovered to be insufficient to protect minority shareholders, and a suit for breach of the fiduciary duties of directors and shareholders.
 We focused on the latter.
 After an introduction to fiduciary duties in general, we have discussed the case law and doctrine concerning fiduciary duties in going private freeze-outs and in post-acquisition freeze-outs in detail.

 Going private freeze-outs.
 Originally, the Delaware case law led to a disparate treatment of one-step and two-step going private freeze-outs: while the first was subject to the stringent entire fairness test established by Weinberger and Kahn, the latter enjoyed the more lenient standard of review of the business judgment rule as determined by Siliconix.

 However, later developments closed the gap between the legal treatment of both types of going private freeze-outs.
 In Pure Resources, the Delaware Chancery Court enhanced the protection of minority shareholders through a more detailed coercion test.
-In addition, Gilson & Gordon and Subramnian proposed a unified standard of review: freeze-outs should be subject to an entire fairness review, unless there is both a condition of majority of the minority approval and a special committee of independent directors that negotiates the transaction, in which case the business judgment rule applies.
+In addition, Gilson & Gordon and Subramanian proposed a unified standard of review: freeze-outs should be subject to an entire fairness review, unless there is both a condition of majority of the minority approval and a special committee of independent directors that negotiates the transaction, in which case the business judgment rule applies.

 This unified approach was endorsed by Vice Chancellor Strine in an obiter dictum in Cox Communications, and was applied in later case law of the Delaware Chancery Court.
 However, the unified approach has not yet been affirmed for two-step freeze-outs by the Delaware Supreme Court.
-Despite this uncertainty, Restrepo & Subramanian have provided empirical evidance that practice has already complied with the unified approach.
+Despite this uncertainty, Restrepo & Subramanian have provided empirical evidence that practice has already complied with the unified approach.

 Subramanian has provided a normative answer to why the unified approach is most efficient from a societal perspective, but other authors disagree.
 However, Subramanian’s approach seems most convincing and is followed by the case law.